 The prize crews usually are unhappy, since once they are off the privateer they do not receive any prize money from future captures.
 Only the crew on board the privateer during a battle get prize money from that particular battle.
 So the longer a crew person stays on the privateer, the more prize money they get.

 The privateer is initially funded by private investors, who get a portion of the prize money earned as their dividends.
 The privateer's officers and crew get the rest of the prize money.
 The government does not have to pay any money (prize money comes from sale of captured ship), yet gets the benefit of pressuring enemy convoy fleets and warships.
 It is a pretty good deal all around, as long as the privateer can regularly capture enemy vessels.

 Of course the privateer is stuck with the bill for repairing any damage their ship sufferers during battle.
 And they run the risk of being captured or killed if the enemy ship turns out to be more than they can handle.
 The enemy fleet does not like privateers very much.

 If the privateer commits certain offences, the navy can revoke the letter of marque as punishment.
 If the privateers mistakenly capture a ship of the wrong nationality, the prize court can order the captured ship returned the owners, and will not pay any prize money.
 In addition, the privateers will be liable to the owners for damages.
 If the privateers are smart, they will post a performance bond before hand, as insurance to pay for damages to owners.
-Legally privateers are not pirates, but warships.
-Pirate law does not apply, but the laws of naval warfare do.
+Legally privateers are not pirates, they are legally warships.
+Which means pirate law does not apply, but the laws of naval warfare do.